 Meet the parent requirements of SBBC Dating Violence Policy 5010 by making this training module available via multiple methods to all parents with students in grades 6-12 by September 18, 2020.
 Some suggested methods of delivery are to post the link on the school's website, play it at a parent association meetings, or send its link home in an email.

 The parent training is the Dating Matters Understanding Teen Dating Violence Prevention 60-minute, interactive online training designed to help educators, youth-serving organizations, and parents understand the risk factors and warning signs associated with teen dating violence.

-- Canvas Course #660200, The 2019-20 PARENT TRAINING MODULE or
+- BCPS staff and administrators go to Canvas Course #660200, The 2019-20 PARENT TRAINING MODULE.

 - Charter staff and community members can go directly to the website housing the Dating Matters Understanding Teen Dating Violence Prevention online course.